 - Staying calm throughout the conflict

 - Learning to stay with difficulties until they are resolved

-- Being compassionate and forgive towards yourself and your partner.
+- Being compassionate and forgiving towards yourself and your partner.

-- Learn to understand reactions of your partner.
+- Learn to understand the reactions of your partner.

-If you would like immediate access to the information and skill building modules or are pressed for time in any way, you are welcome to enrol into the Relationship course (hyperlink) that will give you full instant access to the multitude of training modules to ensure that your relationship gets back on track as soon as possible.
+If you would like immediate access to the information and skill-building modules or are pressed for time in any way, you are welcome to enroll into the “Better Relationship” course that will give you full instant access to the multitude of training modules to ensure that your relationship gets back on track as soon as possible.
 You are welcome to share the course with your partner and work together towards a better relationship.
 You may want to alternate the online course with the therapy, it is entirely up to you.